-Required CoverageThe current no fault insurance system is sometimes confusing.
-Instead of the at-fault driver or their insurance company paying for a victim's injuries, the victim's own insurance company pays for them up to the required minimum coverage of $10,000 Personal Injury Protection (P.I.P.)
-In addition to P.I.P. coverage, an additional $10,000 is expected to cover a driver in the event of property damage.
+Required Insurance Coverage in FloridaThe current no fault insurance system is sometimes confusing.
+Instead of the at-fault driver or their insurance company paying for a victim's injuries, the victim's own insurance company pays for them up to the required minimum coverage of $10,000 Personal Injury Protection (PIP) In addition to PIP coverage, an additional $10,000 is expected to cover a driver in the event of property damage.
 This system is designed to make the payment faster and allow the victim to recover faster.
 The system, however, limits the victim's rights to pursue lawsuits.

 Some frequently asked questions about no fault insurance and accidents are answered at the Florida Department of Highway Safety and Motor Vehicles.

 It is very important that paperwork is filed with correct information and on time when dealing with a car accident.
 Making sure that the police report and insurance communications are accurate can save you time in your recovery.
 The no-fault insurance attorneys of Coye Law Firm can help explain your rights if you are involved in a car accident and have no-fault insurance.